 Maybe you could employ our alumni?
 Send us your job ads, or join an information session.

-Partnering with Business in the Community and Volunteer Vision, we develop corporate mentoring programmes supporting our women returners on their journey.
-If your employees wish to use their employee volunteering time to support women returners, or your CSR programme would like to support the mentoring of women returners to return to work commensurate with their skills and potential, get in touch!
+We partner with Business in the Community, whose Job Coach programme supports our women returners on their journey.
+If your employees wish to use their employee volunteering time to support women returners, or your social impact programme would like to support the mentoring of women returners to return to work commensurate with their skills and potential, get in touch!